eyk-1/swag-chess/README.md

 ## 3. Object-Oriented Design
 The game is structured around a `Piece` base class with derived classes for each chess piece.
 Each piece overrides the `isValidMove` method to define its legal move set.
 This is polymorphism used, showing that each piece has its own specific rules for movement, allowing reusability of code and creates efficiency.
 The `Board` class manages the 8x8 grid and enforces movement and game rules.
 The `Game` class handles the main loop, PGN/FEN tracking, and player/AI turns. `Move` struct objects track metadata including checks, castling, and disambiguation.

-## 4. AI Logic
+## 4. AI Logic - Bird Engine
-The AI uses the Minimax algorithm with alpha-beta pruning to select the best move.
+The Bird Engine uses the Minimax algorithm with alpha-beta pruning to select the best move.
 An evaluation function considers: Material balance, Piece-square table bonuses, Castling status, Center control and development.
 Depth is currently fixed to 3 for performance balance.

 ## 5. PGN & FEN Implementation
 PGN (Portable Game Notation) is constructed move-by-move and includes disambiguation logic for cases like Nfg4.
 FEN (Forsyth-Edwards Notation) is generated after each turn and includes castling rights, en passant squares, half-move and full-move counters.
 Move History printed at the end of the game both in FEN or PGN, so it can be shared to other engines or sites.